tmds/Tmds.Ssh/README.md

   // bindEP can be an IPEndPoint or a UnixDomainSocketEndPoint.
   // remoteEP can be a RemoteHostEndPoint, a RemoteUnixEndPoint or a RemoteIPEndPoint.
-  Task<DirectForward> StartForwardAsync(EndPoint bindEP, RemoteEndPoint remoteEP, CancellationToken cancellationToken = default);
+  Task<LocalForward> StartForwardAsync(EndPoint bindEP, RemoteEndPoint remoteEP, CancellationToken cancellationToken = default);
   Task<SocksForward> StartForwardSocksAsync(EndPoint bindEP, CancellationToken cancellationToken = default);

   // bindEP can be a RemoteIPListenEndPoint or a RemoteUnixEndPoint.